Accommodations and Services

 The Griff Center issues temporary parking passes for permanent as well as temporary disabilities.
 It is the responsibility of the student and/or aide to meet with the Griff Center to obtain the parking pass, park in the appropriate parking lots, display the parking pass properly, and let the Griff Center know if there are any changes in regards to the disability or pass.

-If you have any questions or concerns, please contact The Griff Center for Academic Engagement at 716-888-2476.
+If you have any questions or concerns, please contact The Griff Center for Student Success at 716-888-2476.

 Accessibility Support coordinates note taking services for students with a disability who are registered with the office.
 Based on the documentation of the disability, Accessibility Support will determine on a case-by-case/course-by-course basis the use of note takers as an appropriate accommodation.
 Students who receive this accommodation typically have a visual or hearing impairment, physical disability, traumatic brain injury, or learning disability.
 The note taker service is free to qualifying students with disabilities, and it is a paid position to the note taker.